powerpellet1077/hold/README.md

   -d, --data [DATA]  data to hold
   -r, --retrieve     set mode to retrieve
   -h, --hold         set mode to hold
-  -n, --newline      text returned would output a newline in addition -?, --help         provides help
+  -n, --newline      text returned would include a newline appended to the end of the output -l, --list         list all saved elements
+  -c, --clear        clears set key
+  -?, --help         provides help
 ```